I Have a Bone to Pick (not given but we can give one)

 Can there be any better or clearer evidence/reason why we should all strive to be Backbones?
 God's kingdom grows on the backs of those who are willing to be Backbones!

 Today is Christ the King Sunday in the life of our church calendar year.
-It is a day when Judgement is applied and we surely need to thank God for that gift.
+It is a day when Judgment is applied and we surely need to thank God for that gift.
 In Swahili the Tanzanian's will say: Bwana Jesu Asifiwe!
 Praise The Lord Jesus Christ.

 Today The Gospel Is Calling Us All, Each And Everyone Of Us, By The Power Of The Holy Spirit, To Be Backbones In This Community Organization Called Elim Lutheran Church, Scandia, Minnesota.